dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">What is an intent?</mark>

-Intents are objects that provide the language/description of an operation to be performed.
+<mark style="background: #AD21D9;">Intents</mark> are objects that provide the language/description of an operation to be performed.

 An Intent (your intention for the app) is constructed by the activity that wants some work done.

 Received by another activity that can perform that work.

 ![](https://i.imgur.com/BcpJdCP.png)